All Episodes

 But what the Republican establishment says, Austin, is that a conservative nominee will doom the Republican Party to outright defeat, no matter who the Democrat candidate is, but particularly if it is Hillary.

-Now, I happen to believe, I'm gonna take for the bottom of my heart, I happen to believe the Republican establishment knows that conservatism wins, and they don't want to win as conservatives.
+Now, I happen to believe, from the bottom of my heart, I happen to believe the Republican establishment knows that conservatism wins, and they don't want to win as conservatives.

 They do not want to win with people whose idea is to shrink government and lower taxes and to disempower Washington.

-They don't want to, and they never have.
+They don't want that, and they never have.

 The dirty little secret is the Republican Party has never been a conservative party.